Moderately Mighty: To What Extent Can Internal Software Metrics Predict App Popularity at Launch?: Methodology

 To capture the structural patterns more robustly and mitigate the influence of extreme values, we compute 11 percentiles for each metric, ranging from the 10$^{th}$ to the 99$^{th}$ percentile (i.e., 10$^{th}$, 20$^{th}$, ..., 90$^{th}$, 95$^{th}$, and 99$^{th}$ percentiles).
 For class-level metrics, we exclude the features \textit{TCC}, \textit{LCC}, and \textit{LCOM*} due to their high rate of missing values.
 It is also important to note that the CK tool's class-level metrics are computed over all types of classes, including normal, anonymous, and inner classes.

 For normal classes, we compute the minimum, maximum, mean, and 11 percentiles for all class-level features.
 In addition to these statistics, some metrics carry global significance.
-We identify seven such important global metrics: \texttt{uniqueWordsQty}, \texttt{lambdasQty}, \texttt{innerClassesQty}, \texttt{anonymousClassesQty}, \texttt{loopQty}, \texttt{LOC}, and \texttt{totalMethodsQty}.
+We identify seven such important global metrics: \texttt{lambdasQty}, \texttt{totalMethodsQty}, \texttt{innerClassesQty}, \texttt{LOC}, \texttt{anonymousClassesQty}, \texttt{loopQty}, and \texttt{uniqueWordsQty}.
 For these metrics, we also calculate their total count across the entire codebase for all types of classes to capture their overall impact.
 To complement the aggregated features, we introduce a new metric, \texttt{TotalNormalClasses}, which captures the number of standard classes in the app.
-Applications with fewer than five normal classes are excluded from the analysis to ensure statistical reliability.
+Applications with fewer than five normal classes are excluded (57 applications) from the analysis to ensure statistical reliability.

 For method-level metrics, we exclude constructor methods and compute the minimum, maximum, mean, and the same 11 percentiles for each metric.
 After performing this aggregation process, we obtain a class-level metrics dataset comprising 652 features and a method-level metrics dataset with 406 features per application.